Generalizing Graph Neural Networks on Out-Of-Distribution Graphs: Experiments

 \subsection{Experiments on Real-world Datasets}

 In this section, we apply our StableGNN algorithm on eight real-world datasets for out-of-distribution graph property prediction.

-\paratitle{Datasets.} We adopt seven molecular property prediction datasets from OGB Datasets~\citep{hu2020open}.
-All the molecules are pre-processed using RDKit~\citep{landrum2006rdkit}.
+\paratitle{Datasets.} We adopt seven molecular property prediction datasets from OGB Datasets~\cite{hu2020open}.
+All the molecules are pre-processed using RDKit~\cite{landrum2006rdkit}.
 Each graph represents a molecule, where nodes are atoms, and edges are chemical bonds.
-We use the 9-dimensional node features and 3-dimensional edges features provided by ~\citep{hu2020open}, which has better generalization performance.
+We use the 9-dimensional node features and 3-dimensional edges features provided by ~\cite{hu2020open}, which has better generalization performance.
 The task of these datasets is to predict the target molecular properties, e.g., whether a molecule inhibits HIV virus replication or not.
 Input edge features are 3-dimensional, containing bond type, bond stereochemistry as well as an additional bond feature indicating whether the bond is conjugated.
 Depending on the properties of molecular, these datasets can be categorized into three kinds of tasks: binary classification, multi-label classification and regression.
-Different from commonly used random splitting, these datasets adopt scaffold splitting~\citep{wu2018moleculenet} procedure that splits the molecules based on their two-dimensional structural frameworks.
-The scaffold splitting attempts to separate structurally different molecules into different subsets, which provides a more realistic estimate of model performance in prospective experimental settings.
-Due to the selection bias of training set, it will inevitably introduce the spurious correlation between the subgraphs of molecules.
-Moreover, we also conduct the experiments on a commonly used graph classification dataset, MUTAG~\citep{debnath1991structure}, as we could explain the results based on the knowledge used in~\citep{luo2020parameterized}.
+Different from commonly used random splitting, these datasets adopt a scaffold splitting~\cite{wu2018moleculenet} procedure that splits the molecules with different scaffolds into training or testing sets.
+All the molecules with the same scaffold could be treated as an environment, and the scaffold splitting attempts to separate molecules with different scaffolds into different subsets.
+For example, two molecules, Cyclopropanol (C3H6O) and 1,4-Cyclohexanediol (C6H12O2), contain different scaffold patterns: the former scaffold is 3C-ring and the latter is 6C-ring.
+Although sampled with different distributions, they are both readily soluble in water due to the invariant subgraph hydroxy (-OH) attached to different scaffolds~\cite{ishida2021graph}.
+The environments of training and testing sets are different, resulting in different graph distributions.
+Therefore, this kind of data could be used to test whether the model could leverage the causal subgraph to make predictions, i.e., the generalization ability of GNNs on graphs with different distributions.
+Moreover, we also conduct the experiments on a commonly used graph classification dataset, MUTAG~\cite{debnath1991structure}, as we could explain the results based on the knowledge used in~\cite{luo2020parameterized}.
 It consists of 4,337 molecule graphs.
 Each graph is assigned to one of 2 classes based on its mutagenic effect.
-Note that this dataset cannot adopt the scaffold splitting, as the +4 valence \textit{N} atom, which commonly exists in this dataset, is illegal in the RDKit~\citep{landrum2013rdkit} tool used for scaffold splitting.
+Note that this dataset cannot adopt the scaffold splitting, as the +4 valence \textit{N} atom, which commonly exists in this dataset, is illegal in the RDKit~\cite{landrum2013rdkit} tool used for scaffold splitting.
 We just use the random splitting for this dataset, however, we still believe there are some OOD cases in the testing set.
 The splitting ratio for all the datasets is 80/10/10.
 The detailed statistics are shown in Table~\ref{Tab:Datasets}.